ahmedriaz4243/CPQ-Software-Muhammad/README.md

 ## Acknowledgments

 - SQLite for providing a simple and efficient database solution.
-- The C++ community for providing valuable resources and tutorials.
+- The C++ community and Microsoft Learn for providing valuable resources for desktop development..